icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Enlightn](https://www.laravel-enlightn.com/) — A static and dynamic analysis tool for Laravel applications that provides recommendations to improve the performance, security and code reliability of Laravel apps.
 Contains 120 automated checks.

+- [GitGuardian ggshield](https://www.gitguardian.com/ggshield) — ggshield is a CLI application that runs in your local environment  or in a CI environment to help you detect more than 350+ types of secrets,  as well as other potential security vulnerabilities or policy breaks affecting your codebase.

 - [Gitleaks](https://github.com/zricethezav/gitleaks) — A SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.

 - [gokart](https://github.com/praetorian-inc/gokart) — Golang security analysis with a focus on minimizing false positives.
 It is capable of tracing the source of variables and function arguments  to determine whether input sources are safe.

+- [HasMySecretLeaked](https://gitguardian.com/hasmysecretleaked) :copyright: — HasMySecretLeaked is a project from GitGuardian that aims to help individual users and organizations search across 20 million exposed secrets to verify if their  developer secrets have leaked on public repositories, gists, and issues on GitHub projects.

 - [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) :warning: — iblessing is an iOS security exploiting toolkit.
 It can be used for reverse engineering, binary analysis and vulnerability mining.